-- 7. To continue the installation procedure, type the following command, and press Enter. - Install the FreeBSD OS, including the kernel source.
-It is very important to include the kernel source files. - 9.
-Remove both the FreeBSD installation disk from the CD/DVD drive, and the diskette from the diskette drive (or the USB flash drive, if used), and reboot. - 10.
-On bootup, repeat step 4 through step 7. - 11.
+- 8. Install the FreeBSD OS, including the kernel source. - It is very important to include the kernel source files. - 9.
+Remove both the FreeBSD installation disk from the CD/DVD drive, and the diskette from the diskette drive (or the USB flash drive, if used), and reboot.

+- 10. On bootup, repeat step 4 through step 7. - 11.
 Upon boot, continue with the instructions in Section 6.6.1, Updating the Kernel with the New Driver Source, for a statically linked module.

-6.4.3 Creating a Custom ISO Image to Exclude the mfi and mpt Drivers
+6.4.2 Creating a Custom ISO Image to Exclude the mfi (4)